This post contains affiliate links & photos. See our full disclosure here.

-You don’t need to many supplies, and if you craft even occasionally, you may find you have almost all these supplies on hand already.
+You don’t need too many supplies, and if you craft even occasionally, you may find you have almost all these supplies on hand already.

 1. For each pumpkin you want to make, cut a circle from your fabric.
-Since, I wanted different sized pumpkins, I traced a dinner plate, a luncheon plate and a side plate onto to make ours.
-If you want all one size, simply trace the same size plate or other circular object.
+Since I wanted different-sized pumpkins, I traced a dinner plate, a luncheon plate, and a side plate onto to make ours.
+If you want all one size, simply trace the same size plate or another circular object.

 3. Place some rice in the bottom of your pouch (to add weight) and lightly stuff the remaining space with polyfill.
 A soft squishy pumpkin works so much better for this project – so go easy on the polyfill.
 Pull your pouch thread tight to close the opening and stitch or knot closed.
 Still do NOT cut your thread.

 4. Using the same attached thread, create the bumps in your pumpkin-to-be by pulling the thread around the fabric.
 Using the needle (still attached to the thread), push the thread up through the bottom center of the pumpkin and repeat for the desired number of ‘pumpkin bumps’.
 See the photo below for more detail.
 Once finished, tie off and cut the thread.

 5. Using a hot glue gun, glue on your moss and a real stick as your stem.

 6. Repeat for each pumpkin you’d like to make.

 You could even make GIANT versions (I think I’m going to do this next) to place on tabletops as statement pieces or use outdoor fabric to make some for the front porch too!